Lassie's Rescue Rangers: Summary

+Music from Star Trek: The Animated Series is used.

 Reception

 The sixteen-episode season was not well received.
 Lassie's trainer, Rudd Weatherwax, said, "That's not Lassie.
 That's trash."
 The National Association of Broadcasters agreed: "The manufacturers of this rubbish have incorporated violence, crime and stupidity into what is probably the worst show for children of the season."